 Tell me what love looks like to you.
 For your significant other, your kid, your parent, your cat, your pet cockroach.
 Matters not to me whom it involves.
 Just tell me about the love.
 We need more of it floating around the interwebs.

-If you’d like to show me some love and you enjoyed this post, share it on your social networks with the buttons below. ↓
+Also, if you’d like to show me some love and you enjoyed this post, share it on your social networks with the buttons below. ↓

 Thanks for sharing your time and stories with me.
 Be warned, I may steal them at some point.
 It’s what we do.